An Unlikely Partnership: Agriculture + Social Media

 Science… Skepticism… and Agriculture

-Innovations in farming and food processing are helping to meet the challenges of producing more food at reasonable prices, meeting changing consumer preferences, and getting food products to market quickly.
+Innovations in farming and food processing are helping to meet the challenges of producing more food using less energy and environmental resources in addition to keeping food affordable while meeting changing consumer preferences and getting food products to market quickly.
 In fact, USDA researchers, universities, and small businesses scientists collectively filed 222 new inventions, 94 patents awarded, and 125 new patent applications for agriculture related discoveries in 2015.
+But this is usually lost on the consumer.

-A consumer’s lack of awareness and understanding leaves the door wide open for misinformation.
-Social media should bridge a gap between farmer and consumer, instead it seems to be flooded with the very effective (and very negative) message of the “anti” crusader— who is using their platform to shape the views and opinions of unknowing consumers.
+A consumer’s lack of awareness and understanding leaves the door wide open for misinformation and influence from groups who use their social media platforms to shape the views and opinions of unknowing consumers.
 In a recent Pew Research study on science literacy, 79% of scientists said that the media doesn’t distinguish between “well-founded” and “not well-founded” scientific research.

 Unfortunately, these “anti” groups and blogging communities are quite adept at leveraging social media and playing into the public’s vulnerabilities regarding how food is processed and how it travels along the supply chain.